byuccl/bfasst/README.md

 ## Install
 ### Prerequisites
 * Install Vivado 2022.2
-  * Update bfasst/config.py_ and make sure the path points to your Vivado installation.
+  * Update the first line of the Makefile and make sure the path points to your Vivado installation.
 * Clone this github repository.
 * Install necessary packages:
   * ```sudo make packages```